Great South Run 2019 - start times, route, weather, parking and everything else you need to know

 The Great South Run is back and is celebrating its 30th anniversary this year.

-Thousands of people are set to take part in the event in Portsmouth in October.
+Thousands of people are set to take part in the event in Portsmouth this Sunday.

 The Great South Run was launched in 1990 and originally took place in Southampton but moved to our city the following year where it has remained ever since.